MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/management-tools/statistics-manager/troubleshoot.md

 - **2001**— No connection could be made to the service on any source IP

-  If the Agent cannot connect to the Listener computer, check the following:
+  If the Agent can't connect to the Listener computer, check the following:

   1. Ensure the Listener service is running on the Listener computer.
 If not, ensure Redis is running on that server and then restart the Listener service.